 Some parents would not want childcare vouchers whilst on leave anyway, they need living money!!

 Remember that you can still bank your allowance for later in the tax year on your return to work but you cannot carry it forward into another tax year.

 Benefit legislation, that has been in place for some time, does state that all employees that receive benefits, including vouchers, have the right to continue receiving them if they wish whilst on maternity leave, up to a period of 12 months.
+This legislation applies to salary addition benefits, and not salary sacrifice benefits.
 The period was extended from 6 months this year (2008).
 It is also noted that companies must comply with any discrimination legislation as well.

 There appears to be a section of the legislation that allows for employment contracts to override this, so an employee's contract would state that certain benefits would be excluded voluntarily during leave or absence periods.

 As far as we are aware the advice coming from the legal profession, HMRC and other bodies, including childcare voucher scheme operators is varied.
 Here are some links that relate to recent documentation and cases.